Gulf War: Names

-The war is also known under other names, such as the Second Gulf War (not to be confused with the 2003 Iraq War, also referred to as such), Persian Gulf War, Kuwait War, or Iraq War before the term "Iraq War" became identified with the 2003 Iraq War (also known in the US as "Operation Iraqi Freedom").
+The war is also known under other names, such as the Second Gulf War (not to be confused with the 2003 Iraq War, also referred to as such), Persian Gulf War, Kuwait War, or Iraq War before the term "Iraq War" became identified with the 2003 Iraq War, also known in the US as "Operation Iraqi Freedom".
 The war was named Umm al-Ma'arik ("mother of all battles") by Iraqi officials.
 After the US invasion of Iraq in 2003, the Gulf War of 1990–1991 is often known as the "First Iraq War".

 The following names have been used to describe the conflict itself:

-Gulf War and Persian Gulf War are the most common terms for the conflict used within western countries, though it may also be called the First Gulf War (to distinguish it from the 2003 invasion of Iraq and the subsequent Iraq War).
+Gulf War and Persian Gulf War are the most common terms for the conflict used within western countries.
+It may also be called the First Gulf War, to distinguish it from the 2003 invasion of Iraq and the subsequent Iraq War.
 Some authors have called it the Second Gulf War to distinguish it from the Iran–Iraq War.

 Liberation of Kuwait (تحرير الكويت) (taḥrīr al-kuwayt) is the term used by Kuwait and most of the coalition's Arab states, including Saudi Arabia, Bahrain, Egypt, and the United Arab Emirates.
 Terms in other languages include la Guerre du Golfe and Guerre du Koweït (War of Kuwait); Golfkrieg (Gulf War) and Zweiter Golfkrieg (Second Gulf War).